 However, the tobacco companies are not dead.
 They are like chameleons.
 They have been smart enough to keep up with the changing mores, diversify and thrive.
 According to the CDC, in 2011, the tobacco industry spent $8.4 billion on cigarette advertising and promotional expenses in the United States alone, and 83.6% ($7.0 billion) of this expenditure was spent on price discounts.
 Smokeless tobacco advertising and promotion rose to $451.7 million in 2011–up from $444.2 million in 2010.
 Approximately 124.6 million pounds of smokeless tobacco were purchased in the United States in 2011 (up from 122.6 million pounds in 2010), with three companies selling nearly 90% of this form of tobacco.
 Online tobacco merchant accounts sell an abundance of e-cigarettes.

-Not only are the major players diversifying into the smokeless e-cigarettes, they are also buying companies that sell smoking cessation products.
+Not only are the major players diversifying into smokeless e-cigarettes, but they are also buying companies that sell smoking cessation products.
 It almost seems like a dichotomy.
-But remember, the tobacco industry is not all about cigarettes – there are cigars, pipe tobacco, humidors and other accessories.
+But remember, the tobacco industry is not all about cigarettes – there are cigars, pipe tobacco, humidors, and other accessories.